Nearly every GoDaddy review you find online is written by an affiliate marketer. In other words, NOT objective. Everyone knows GoDaddy.

-We’ve been testing their services for the past 12 months to answer that exact question.
+We’ve been testing their services to answer that exact question.

 Let’s dive in, pop the hood, and take a look at what GoDaddy really offers.